 10. Swedish Lapland

 The further north you go in Europe in December, the longer the night will be.
 So your best opportunity to see the northern lights will be in Swedish Lapland.
-This European travel destination is all about nature, with adventures such as fishing, dogsleds, skiing, and more.
+This European travel destination is all about nature, with adventures such as ice fishing, traditional dogsledding, cross-country skiing, and more.
 There’s even a 6-day winter survival course for those who can’t get enough of the snow!

-Indoors, there are also cultural museums, cooking classes, and other activities on offer.
+Indoors, Swedish Lapland has cultural museums, cooking classes, and other activities on offer.
 Learn about the Sami people who have lived in the Arctic region for thousands of years.
-You can visit at any time of year, but the activities you can do will change dramatically.
+You can visit at any time of year of course, but the activities you can do will change dramatically.

 11. Rome, Italy